 Increased bruising and bleeding

-Lack of platelets can cause bruising without a bump or fall (spontaneous bruising), nosebleeds, bleeding gums, heavy periods in women, and small red or purple spots on the skin or mouth (petechiae).
+Lack of platelets can cause bruising without a bump or fall (spontaneous bruising), nosebleeds, bleeding gums, heavy periods in women, and small red or purple spots on the skin or mouth (known as petechiae).

 Repeated or persistent infections